MrKWatkins/ZXSpectrumNextTests/Tests/Sprites/BigSprite4b/ReadMe.txt

 the graphical patterns are 4-bit and displaying "Golden Wings" item "B" graphics.

 The first half (0..127) of pattern slot has original "B" item graphics, the second half (128..255) has modified copy showing "E"-like letter.
+The first half of following pattern slot (slots 4 and 5 are used) has modified copy showing "||"-like "letter".
+The final half of slot 5 is solid-red square.

-In the big sprite there are two sprites using the "E" variant (top-left and middle-right).
+In the big sprite there are two sprites using the "E" variant always (top-left and middle-right in base position) and two sprites (bottom-left and bottom-right) are for every odd big sprite as "B"+"E", and for every even big sprite as "E"+"||" sprites.

+The "||" happens on every second big sprite because the relative sprite has flag "relative pattern", anchor is pattern 4 + second half (N6=1), and the relative sprite has pattern 0 + second half (N6=1), the result is then pattern 5, N6=0 (the N6 bits are a bit like 0.5 value of pattern slot index, i.e. 4.5 + 0.5 = 5.0).

 The big sprite is composed of 10 ordinary sprites, occupying total area of ~40x40 pixels.